vinsol/coinbase_commerce/README.md

     passing id to update any resource is necessory

 The above examples were for only checkout resource.
-Same way it can be used for other resources i.e. organization, admins, workers, teams, charges, recipients, checkouts, webhooks.
+Same way it can be used for other resources i.e. charges, events etc.

+To verify a webhook request you can simply check in a `before_filter`

+  begin
+    CoinbaseCommerce::Webhhok.verify(request)
+  rescue CoinbaseCommerce::CoinbaseCommerceError => e
+    # do something
+  end

 ### Setting timeouts